asig/kosmos-cp1/README.md

 On the command line: `cmake . -B build && cd build && make -j$(nproc)`

+## Building and running (on Windows)

+### Dependencies
+To compile the binary on Windows, you need [Qt](https://www.qt.io/download-open-source).
+When installing, make sure that you also install the included MinGW C++ compiler.

+If you also want to build the installer, then you need [NSIS 3](https://sourceforge.net/projects/nsis/) as well.

+### Building the binary and installer
+The easiest way to build the binary and installer is to run `build_win_release.bat` in a command shell.
+You might need to adjust the `QT_HOME` variable in the script to match the Qt version installed on your system, as well as the `NSIS_HOME` variable to point to your NSIS installation.

 ## Usage
 After starting the Kosmos CP1 emulator, you see 2 windows: